FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 3. Natural Occurrence & Formation

-Butyl isovalerate occurs naturally in various fruits, including apples, pears, and pineapples.
-It is formed through esterification processes in plants, where isovaleric acid reacts with butanol.
-This compound is often used to enhance the "natural flavor" designation in food products due to its presence in natural sources.
+Butyl isovalerate occurs naturally in various fruits, including apples and strawberries, contributing to their characteristic aromas.
+It can also be formed through esterification processes in nature, where isovaleric acid reacts with butanol.
+This compound is often used in products labeled as "natural flavor" due to its presence in natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs